Dougsan65/WorthItWoW/README.md

 Check if a item of, World of Warcraft, its worth to craft it, and sell it.
-Checks to the quanty of necessary items to craft the item
+Checks to the quantity of necessary items to craft the item